Nuclear disarmament and non-proliferation

 Fissile Material Cut-Off Treaty

 Canada’s nuclear non-proliferation and disarmament priority is the negotiation of a Fissile Material Cut-Off Treaty (FMCT).
 Such a treaty would halt the production of the material that gives nuclear weapons their explosive power, and thus eventually halt the production of nuclear weapons.
-An FMCT is a part of Canada’s step-by-step approach to nuclear non-proliferation and disarmament.
+An FMCT is a part of Canada’s step-by-step approach to nuclear disarmament.

 Canada has been a leader in the international community on the effort to commence negotiations of an FMCT.
 In 1995, Canada’s then-Ambassador for Disarmament, Gerald Shannon, brokered the first real agreement on a mandate to negotiate an FMCT.
 Although the Shannon Mandate was used to launch an Ad-Hoc Committee to negotiate an FMCT in 1998, the Conference on Disarmament (CD) has been unable to adopt a program of work allowing FMCT negotiations to begin in earnest.
 The CD’s stalemate is due to the abuse of its consensus rule, under which any state can block work under any pretext.